umccr/htsget-rs/htsget-config/README.md

 > [!IMPORTANT]
 > Some parts of htsget-rs require extra feature flags for conditional compilation, that's why the examples specify
 > using `--all-features`.
 Notably, `--features aws` enables the `S3` location type, and `--features url`
-> enabled the remote HTTP server location type.
-If using a subset of features, for example S3 locations only, then
+> enabled the remote HTTP server location type and indirect JSON locations.
+If using a subset of features, for example
-> a single feature can be enabled instead of using `--all-features`.
+> S3 locations only, then a single feature can be enabled instead of using `--all-features`.

 ### Server config